-There are a total of 12,334 employer-financed and 7,036 employee-financed claims for active employees at LBBW (Bank) as of 31 December 2022.
+There are 12,644 employer-financed and 6,919 employee-financed claims in total for active employees at LBBW (Bank) as at 31 December 2023.
 This includes claims held by former employees who have a vested entitlement to a pension from their employment contract with LBBW (Bank).
-In addition, there are a total of 954 employer-financed and 23 employee-financed pension commitments for retirees.
+In addition, there are 1,035 employer-financed and 23 employee-financed pension commitments in total for retirees.

-The company pension obligations for active employees in accordance with IFRS (International Financial Reporting Standards) as at the end of 2022 came to EUR 0.93 billion.
-The obligations for retired employees amounted to EUR 1.39 billion and the figure for former employees with a vested entitlement was EUR 0.33 billion.
+The company pension obligations for active employees in accordance with IFRS (International Financial Reporting Standards) amounted to EUR 1.01 billion as at the end of 2022.
+The obligations for retired employees amounted to EUR 1.45 billion and the figure for former employees with a vested entitlement was EUR 0.35 billion.